 Muscles Worked During Side Plank Exercises

-The side plank position is an effective component of your workout, as it engages a wide range of major muscle groups.
+The side plank position effectively engages a wide range of major muscle groups.

 - Primary muscles worked:: External and internal obliques, transversus Abdominis, abdominis, and hip muscle.

-- Secondary muscles worked: gluteus maximus (glutes), quadriceps (quads), and hamstrings.
+- Secondary and stabilizing muscles worked: gluteus maximus (glutes), quadriceps (quads), and hamstrings.

 - In addition, the position uses the Serratus Anterior, lateral deltoids, and Trapezius of the upper body